Revisiting Intermediate-Layer Matching in Knowledge Distillation: Layer-Selection Strategy Doesn't Matter (Much): Introduction

+Despite numerous previous efforts, we observe that the effectiveness of existing layer-selection strategies is not convincing, as previous studies often lack proper controlled comparisons.
+For example,~\citet{alpkd} only compare their work with the vanilla layer-matching baseline, and~\citet{minilmv2} compare layer-selection strategies without controlling weight initializations.
+In addition, existing work tends to omit important distillation settings such as decoder-only model architectures.
+As a result, there is a lack of understanding about how different strategies compare against each other.

-In addition, we provide an interpretation for this interesting finding: from the student's point of view, the angles between two teacher layers are often acute; thus, matching an arbitrary teacher layer pulls the student layer to a similar direction.
+In this work, we aim to better understand how layer-selection strategies affect student performance in KD.
+We conduct systematic controlled experiments across four models (BERT, BART, T5, and Qwen3) on eight tasks (including both classification and generation).
+We also consider two weight initialization strategies: random initialization and weight copying from the teacher.
+Our experiments reveal intriguing findings that \begin{enumerate} \item The layer-selection strategy doesn't matter (much), as different strategies perform similarly to each other, and \item Regardless of layer-selection strategies, intermediate-layer matching itself is a highly effective KD method, outperforming the no-matching baseline. \end{enumerate} We provide an interpretation for this phenomenon based on geometric analysis of the hidden states: from the student's point of view, the angles between two teacher layers are often acute; thus, matching any teacher layer pulls the student layer in a similar direction.
 As a result, intermediate-layer matching indeed benefits KD, although the matching strategy does not matter (much).

-We conducted experiments with four matching strategies (forward, reverse, random, and all-to-one) on six datasets (four classification, two generation), where we explored various settings, including different depths and parameter initializations.
-Our results consistently demonstrate the aforementioned phenomenon; we also performed in-depth analysis, verifying our interpretation.
+Our study offers a practical suggestion for KD: we recommend KD practitioners to focus on other aspects of KD systems (e.g., distillation temperature, choice of $f$-divergence loss functions), while simply using forward matching for intermediate-layer matching as a default strategy, if computing resources are limited.